adnanmg588/GPU_Scout/README.md

 **Always ensure thorough testing of any script on test resources prior to deployment in a production environment to avoid potential outages or unexpected costs.
 The GPU_Scout script does not interact with or create any resources in your existing environment.**

 **This script is an independent tool developed by Adnan Akbar and is not affiliated with or supported by Oracle.
-It is provided as-is and without any warranty or official endorsement from Oracle**
+It is provided as-is and without any warranty or official endorsement from Oracle.**